goldenstein64/lua-var-track/README.md

 # lua-var-track

-A tool used to track the state of Lua variables as they are used throughout a program.
+A tool used to track the state of Lua variables in a program.
 This can be used to store types and other information, and it also records diagnostics for accidental globals and unused variables.

-The typical use case for this library is in the implementation of analysis in a language server that compiles to Lua.
+The typical use case for this library is in the analysis of languages that have Lua-like variable and scoping rules.
 Information about variables can be stored in the tracker's properties.

 ## Installation